pulp-platform/fann-on-mcu/README.md

 ### Prerequisites
 You should have data and a pre-trained network in the FANN format.
+The generated codes uses optimized functions provided by CMSIS-DSP.
 To run the script, python needs to be installed.
-This code has been tested with TI's MSP432 platform and ST's STM32L475VG.
+This code has been tested with TI's MSP432 platform, ST's STM32L475VG, and PULP-based Mr. Wolf.

 ### Usage
 First, you need to export your data in the FANN default format